WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Signs a Valve May Be Stuck Closed or Partially Closed

-– Noise, vibration, or cavitation near the valve when it is supposed to be open
+· Noise, vibration, or cavitation near the valve.

-– Do not use extra tools like pipe wrenches to force the handle or handwheel.
+· Do not use cheater bars or pipe wrenches to force the handle.

-– Consider installing a higher quality or better suited valve for the operating conditions to prevent repeat failures.
+· Consider installing a higher-quality or better-suited valve to prevent repeat failures.

 Advanced View: Valve Position in Precision and Micro-Flow Systems